It’s the great Duran Duran-versus-zombies showdown!

 John wanders off to stroll on the beach, and suddenly night has fallen.
 He clutches his face as he’s plagued by visions of zombies.
-By the way, when I say “zombies,” I’m talking about the Afro-Caribbean voodoo-related type that were all the rage in the 1980s, the kind that factored into The Serpent and the Rainbow and appeared randomly in Miami Vice episodes, not the diseased and/or radioactive flesh-devouring sort that are in vogue these days.
+By the way, when I say “zombies,” I’m talking about the Afro-Caribbean voodoo-related type that were all the rage in the late seventies and early eighties the kind that factored into The Serpent and the Rainbow and appeared in Miami Vice episodes, not the diseased and/or radioactive flesh-devouring sort that are in vogue these days.
 Nobody’s going to rip open John’s pretty head to feast on his brains.
 Rest easy.

 John lets out a long, anguished wail and drops to his knees, then crawls around on all fours, babbling at some unseen foe to leave him alone.

 …And all this happens before the zombie horde set upon him and start ripping off his clothes.

 Simon, meanwhile, took the time for a quick wardrobe change and is now striding through the darkness in a cool ankle-length black leather coat.
 Singing all the while, he pays no attention to the zombies lurking behind the shrubbery and in the trees above his head.

 Suddenly, we’re back to daylight again, and Simon is once again on the dock, still reciting Shakespeare.
 Did we just back up in time?
 Was the zombie attack all a dream?
 Who knows?
 It’s not the most straightforward and linear video ever, but it sure is chock full of awesomeness.